Ashirogi-Muto/SevaSetu/citizen-portal/README.md

-# SEVASETU - Citizen Portal
+# SEWASETU - Citizen Portal

 Citizen-facing application for the AI-Powered Civic Issue Reporting Platform.

-## About SEVASETU
+## About SEWASETU

-SEVASETU is a comprehensive civic issue reporting platform that enables citizens to easily report municipal issues such as infrastructure problems, safety concerns, and public service issues.
+SEWASETU is a comprehensive civic issue reporting platform that enables citizens to easily report municipal issues such as infrastructure problems, safety concerns, and public service issues.

 ## Getting Started